KobaKhit/gimmie/site/content/cities/phila.md

       based on the principles of justice and equity for all.
 SEAMAAC provides a wide array of direct services and takes an active approach to building community leadership through education, organizing and advocacy.

+      In response to the pandemic and the inequities it magnified in marginalized communities, SEAMAAC stepped up in multiple ways, including hunger relief, providing well over 400,000 meals and boxes of food to date, directly to needy individuals from all backgrounds.
     link: 'https://seamaac.org/donate/?utm_campaign=globalshapers'
   - name: Soil Generation
     description: >-